 - KODI V18 is compatible with SMB v2

-- X-Plorer and FX Explorer are compatible with SMB v2, among others.
+- File Explorer Astra, X-Plorer and FX Explorer are compatible with SMB v2, with no annoying ads.

 Performance test in Android and Windows network